Stape

 5. If you want to track e-commerce data using the Matomo tag, you will need to either turn on a checkbox "Enable e-commerce tracking" (in this case tag will try to parse event data and map it to Matomo e-commerce objects.
 Ensure that you have proper e-commerce data in the sGTM).
 Or you can manually set up e-commerce tracking by selecting the custom event setup method.
 Ensure to add required e-commerce parameters, which are &idgoal=0, transaction ID, items, revenue (idgoal, ec_id, ec_items, revenue).
 Pay attention to items parameter that should be in a format of a JSON-encoded array of items.

-matomo server-side e-commerce tracking
+Matomo server-side e-commerce tracking

 6. Add triggers to your tags and open debug mode in sGTM and Visits log (Visitors -> Visits Logs) in Matomo to verify the setup.
-You should see the tag triggered correctly in sGTM, and in the Visitors log, there should be records of any event or e-commerce order reported to Matomo.
+You should see the tag triggered correctly in sGTM, and in the Visitors log, there should be records of any event or e-commerce order reported to server-side Matomo.

-matomo tag for server google tag manager
+Matomo tag for server google tag manager

-matomo tag for server google tag manager
+Matomo tag for server google tag manager

 In conclusion, integrating a Matomo Advanced tag into your server Google Tag Manager container facilitates enhanced analytics capabilities while preserving user privacy.
 This detailed walkthrough has demonstrated the ease of setup and the expansive features offered by the tag.